The 9 best cycle routes in Wales

 Starting at the Sandy Water Park in Llanelli, this route gently climbs into the rolling Carmarthenshire hills, around the tranquil Lliedi reservoirs, and into Cross Hands.

-The scenery doesn’t just stop at the end of the trail, either.
+The scenery doesn’t just stop at the trail's end, either.
 Once you’ve finished this route, you can take advantage of half-price entry to the National Botanic Garden of Wales.

 9. Bwlch Y Groes